hernanmd/cgaTOH.2018/README.md

 # parse_cgaTOH_output script

 Once the Run cgaTOH (adjusted) script has completed, you can extract results using a script to parse the complete cgaTOH output log.
-The script generates 16 files:
+The script generates 16 temporary files:

   - TOHFounds.txt
   - TOHcFounds.txt